cloudmesh/cloudmesh-openapi/README.md

 * <https://github.com/cloudmesh-community/nist/tree/master/spec>

 Please note that the spec dire is containing openapi specifications that are not yet completed or are actively worked on.
-YOu are invited to participate.
+You are invited to participate.

-YOu can download some examples, as well as the `.header.yaml` file you will need with for example curl
+You can download some examples, as well as the `.header.yaml` file you will need with for example curl

 Once you have `user.yaml` `timestap.yaml` and `.header.yaml` in your directory you can say